-Through this renewed program, our aim is to work with educators to prepare and engage future voters to participate in electoral democracy.
+We have worked with educators for more than 20 years with an aim to prepare and engage future voters to participate in electoral democracy.

 - Pedagogically sound resources that are inquiry based, cross-curricular, and student centered